 (3) Maximum controlled water depth.
 Excavations for water retention or detention permitted under this section may not penetrate through impervious soil or rock layer that prohibits intermingling of various watery strata.
-The controlled water depth for water retention or detention excavations may not be greater than 12 feet unless the following criteria are met:
+The controlled water depth for water retention or detention excavations may not be greater than 12 feet unless the following criteria are met: a.
+Excavation depth may exceed 12 feet, to a maximum of 20 feet, if the water depth does not penetrate any impervious soil or rock depth that include, at a minimum, the following: 1.
+A destratification system must be installed in any lake that exceeds 12 feet in depth prior to certificate of compliance for the development order.
+Documentation that the proposed destratification system is adequately sized and designed for each layer.
+For all lakes deeper than 12 feet, a "Deep Lake Management Plan" must be submitted and approved prior to development order

-1. A destratification system must be installed in any lake that exceeds 12 feet in depth prior to certificate of compliance for the development order.
-Documentation that the proposed destratification adequately sized and designed for each lake deeper than 12 feet must be submitted prior to development perimeter, calculated at one tree per 100 feet of lake shoreline measured at control elevation.
-The tree planting is in addition to other required trees and must be coordinated with lake littoral plant The planting locations proposed to meet the wetland herbaceous plant requirements set forth in section The property-61/10, earnal ustiner codd itional and spin a graph to the the coda tyartof ribe.
-LakeManageprentding that the laRkamaAlaplamismntexthracyres;padiodinlystpeealtilogethereatestratthealabre systematepecified in the
+2. Native shade trees, meeting the specifications of section 10-416(a)(1) must be planted around the lake calculated at one tree per 100 feet of lake shoreline measured at control elevation.
+The tree planting is in addition to other required trees and must be coordinated with lake littoral plant requirements.
+The planting locations proposed to meet the 10-418, and other additional trees, must be graphically detailed as wetland herbaceous plant requirements set forth in section part of the Deep LakeManagement Plan.
+All plants must be grouped or clustered together around the lake perimeter.
+3. The property owner must record covenants, in a form acceptable to the county attorney's office, providing that the lake management techniques, including operation of the destratification system specified in the Deep Lake Management Plan, will be maintained for the life